OICR/softeng-blog/_posts/vitalii_slobodianyk/2016-11-25-elasticsearch-shading.md

 ## Maven project configuration

-I will use the Apache Maven to create the jar files, so let's prepare the standard maven directories layout.
+We will use the Apache Maven to create the jar files, so let's prepare the standard maven directories layout.

-First, I create 2 modules which provide a shaded Elasticsearch artifact and shaded dependencies for Elasticsearch testing.
+First, we create 2 modules which provide a shaded Elasticsearch artifact and shaded dependencies for Elasticsearch testing.
 A parent pom will be created to organize common configuration, versions and variables.
 The project layout will be the following:

 ~~~
 .